-Ashdown Forest Special Protection Area, Special Area of Conservation and Site of Special Scientific Interest
+Ashdown Forest Special Protection Area, Special Area of Protection and Site of Special Scientific Interest

-The Town and Country Planning (General Permitted Development Order) (Amendment) (England) Order 2013 comes into effect as from 30th May 2013.
-Further information can be found on our Permitted Development Rights webpage.
+The Town and Country Planning (General Permitted Development Order) (Amendment) (England) Order 2013 came into effect from 30th May 2013.

 Information available outlining the situation for those proposing to exercise permitted development rights within the Zone of Influence of the Ashdown Forest Special Protection Area (SPA) and Special Area of Conservation (SAC).

 Procedural Changes which came into effect on the 25th June 2013

 When submitting details for planning applications the Government has recently amended the Regulations as part of its streamlining the planning process via the Town & Country Planning (Development Management Procedure) (England) (Amendment) Order 2013 (external link).

 Key changes relate to:

 - the removal of the need to submit Design & Access statements for a range of small scale development

 - the removal of the need for planning authorities to give reasons why they have granted planning permission.